-You captured the smiles, romantic gondola rides, the friends you met along way, but all these memories are buried under hundreds of photos taken since or worse, festering away on a memory card, in that drawer you hardly ever open.
+On your last family vacation, you captured the smiles, that romantic gondola ride, and the new friends you met along way.
+But all these memories are now buried under hundreds of photos taken since, or worse, festering away on a memory card, in that drawer you hardly ever open.

-Every so often you do happen to scroll through your old photos on your phone, but let’s be honest would it not be more fun and satisfying to have an album an arm’s length away that you can pull out on those quiet days at home.
-Or better even to have on your coffee table, ready to share with friends and family.
+Bring your memories back to life with a satisfying photo album an arm’s length away that you can pull out on those quiet days at home.
+Or even better, have on your coffee table, ready to share with friends and family.

 1. Organize your photos